-Although pipework capacity is theoretically exceeded, actual operating data suggests that pipework performance is adequate at current flowrates.
-Upgrade has been deferred until FY17.
-An allowance of \$50k is made for the work in the 10-year capex forecast.
+Although pipework capacity is theoretically already exceeded, actual operating data suggests that pipework performance is adequate at current flow rates.
+The station demand has been analysed and has a high confidence of significant growth which will produce extreme velocity in the pipework.
+Hence, upgrade has been deferred until FY17.
+An allowance of \$53k is made for the work in the 10-year capex forecast.